 The Solution: Broad Public Policy Reform: As we detail below, our analysis of the four factors we previously identified as resulting mainly from unsound public policy explains the source and solution of our problems.
-To serve the broad public interest and the people of Nevada, our state and local governments need to do their part, and our federal representatives need to push the national government to do its part.
-Further discussion of matters addressed here will be posted on the web site, controller.nv.gov.
+To serve the broad public interest and the people of Nevada, our state and local governments need to do their part, and our federal representatives need to push the national government to do its part to counter all four trends.